 - Employment Information – Additionally, your lender will want to know how long you’ve been employed with your current employer.
 The longer you’ve been employed, the less risky you’ll seem to your lender.

-- Debt-To-Income Ratio – Your debt level is a major factor lender will consider when approving you for a loan.
+- Debt-To-Income Ratio – Your debt level is a major factor lenders will consider when approving you for a loan.
 Lenders will check how much debt you have in comparison to your income.
-If a high portion of your income is eaten by your debt every month, the lender may reject you or approve you for a smaller loan amount.
+If a high portion of your income is eaten by your debt every month, the lender may reject you.
+Or they may approve you for a smaller loan amount.

-- Credit Score Information – While many alternative lenders use more than your credit score to evaluate your creditworthiness, having a credit score of 650 or more is preferred.
-This will allow you to secure better rates and terms.
+- Credit Score Information – Many alternative lenders use more than your credit score to evaluate your creditworthiness.
+However, having a credit score of 650 or more will allow you to secure better rates and terms.

 Learn more on how to apply for a loan in Canada.

 Benefits Of Financing A Furnace Or AC Unit

 Paying for a furnace or AC unit in full may be possible if you can afford it and your bank account is more than enough to cover the cost.
 But financing is often the only option.
 That said, there are some benefits to financing a brand new unit, including the following:

 Instead of paying for a furnace or AC outright, you can spread the payments over a long period of time.
 All that money that you would have spent all at once to buy a unit could be used for other purposes, including investing.
 Plus, it’s easier to come up with a little bit of money every month than to have to come up with the entire price tag at once.